jiangmy97/Nchess/README.txt

 Rules of Nchess
 ============================================

-Rule 0: New Chess is a self-made chess game that integrates chess, Chinese chess and Japanese shogi, invented by Cannon Jiang.
+Rule 0: Nchess is a self-made chess game that integrates chess, Chinese chess and Japanese shogi, invented by Cannon Jiang.

 ０｜１２３４５６７８９
 ：｜：：：：：：：：：